Skip to content

 gallery page example

-first, the main page
+first, the main edit panel

 thumbnail links

-There's no tricky String Matches or String Converters needed--we are just fetching hrefs.
-Note that the links get relative-matched to example.com for now--I'll probably fix this to apply to one of the example URLs, but rest assured that IRL the parser will 'join' its url up with the appropriate Gallery URL used to fetch the data.
 Sometimes, you might want to add a rule for search descendents for the first <div> tag with id=content to make sure you are only grabbing thumbs from the main box, whether that is a <div> or a <span>, and whether it has id="content" or class="mainBox", but unless you know that booru likes to embed "popular" or "favourite" 'thumbs' up top that will be accidentally caught by a <span>'s with class="thumb", I recommend you not make your rules overly specific--all it takes is for their dev to change the name of their content box, and your whole parser breaks.
 I've ditched the <span> requirement in the rule here for exactly that reason--class="thumb" is necessary and sufficient.

 Remember that the parsing system allows you to go up ancestors as well as down descendants.
 If your thumb-box has multiple links--like to see the artist's profile or 'set as favourite'--you can try searching for the <span>s, then down to the <img>, and then up to the nearest <a>.
 In English, this is saying, "Find me all the image link URLs in the thumb boxes."

-Most boorus have 'next' or '>>' at the bottom, which can be simple enough, but many have a neat <link href="/post/index/2/rating:safe%20pokemon" rel="next" /> in the <head>.
-The <head> solution is easier, if available, but my default e621 parser happens to pursue the 'paginator':
+Most boorus have 'next' or '>>' "paginator" at the bottom, which can be simple enough, but many have a neat <link href="/post/index/2/search_string" rel="next" /> in the <head>.
+You'll often have something like this:

 summary